prestodb/presto/presto-docs/src/main/sphinx/connector/mongodb.rst

 DELETE
 ^^^^^^

 The MongoDB connector can delete rows from a table.
-If ``WHERE`` clause is specified, only the matching rows are deleted.
-Otherwise, all rows from the table are deleted.
+If a ``WHERE`` clause is specified, only the matching rows are deleted.
+Without a ``WHERE`` clause, all rows from the table are deleted.
 For example, to delete from the table ``lineitem``::

+     DELETE FROM lineitem WHERE linenumber = 1;

      DELETE FROM lineitem;

-     DELETE FROM lineitem WHERE linenumber = 1;